 I live in Portland, Oregon, which is in the Pacific Northwest of the United States.
 However, let’s go back to the beginning.

-I grew up in the Soviet Union, Uzbekistan, which is now an independent Central Asian country, situated along the ancient silk and spice trade route.
+I grew up in the Soviet Union, Uzbekistan, which is now an independent Central Asian country, situated along the ancient Silk Road.
 East and West, Asia, Mediterranean and Europe spiced and flavored the music, art, culinary and culture of the region.

 As a young boy I took piano lessons at a local music school.
 Keyboard is a great introduction to music, but nowhere nearly as cool as the guitar!
 Or so it seemed, when around the age of 12 I became increasingly fascinated with the guitar.